 Part 3 will be a shared post for the twins and Talas.
 The name Talas was likely inspired by either the Talas River (which runs through Kyrgyzstan and Kazakhstan) or the Talas Province of Kyrgyzstan.
 The twins’ names (Laila and Leyli) might’ve been inspired by Leyli o Majnun(“The Madman and Layla” in Persian), a love story that originated as a short, anecdotal poem in ancient Arabia and later significantly expanded and popularized in a literary adaptation by Azerbaijani poet Nizami Ganjavi.

-Unlike, Amira and Karluk, our secondary characters’ hometowns are named.
+Unlike Amira and Karluk, our secondary characters’ hometowns are named.
 Talas lives in Karaza.
 I tried searching for this place on Google, but have not found any information on it.
 It is possible the romanization is off (as Talas is often translated using the Japanese pronunciation “Taras” or “Tarasu”) or the town could be a fictional one devised by Mori.
 However, if I had to guess, the town Karaza is likely in Karakalpakstan.
-Aside from the obvious reason of the area’s name coinciding with Talas’ ethnicity, there are two other reasons.
-The Karakalpak language is so close to Kazakh that some claim it is a dialect of it; considering it is Amira that Talas shares her feelings for Mr. Smith with, I think the high mutual intelligibility of their native languages helped Talas to more precisely describe her thoughts about the situation to Amira.
+Aside from the obvious reason of the area’s name coinciding with Talas’ ethnicity, there are also two other reasons.
+The Karakalpak language is so close to Kazakh that some claim it is a dialect of it; considering it was Amira that Talas shared her feelings for Mr. Smith with, I think the high mutual intelligibility of their native languages helped Talas to more precisely describe her thoughts about the situation to Amira.
 Secondly, Mr. Smith later has to go west and cross the Aral Sea to get to Turkey.
 The Aral Sea is primarily in the Karakalpak region.